khushiNgm/90-Days-DevOps/Day12WithGitHUb/solution.md

 ## Task 1: Feature Development with Branches

-1. Create a Branch and Add a Feature:
+1. Create a Branch and Add a Feature:</br>
  ■ Add a text file called version01.txt inside the Devops/Git/ directory with “This is the first feature of our application” written inside.

 Answer